dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

     * [Sharing Methods](https://radacad.com/power-bi-sharing-methods-comparison-all-in-one-review)

+### Sharepoint

 * [Integrate Power BI reports in SharePoint Online](https://powerbi.microsoft.com/en-us/blog/integrate-power-bi-reports-in-sharepoint-online/)
     * Power BI online: file > embed in SharePoint -> copy the link
     * paste the link onto sharepoint (pages > new site page > add a new web part > powerbi > paste the link from above)
+        * at sharepoint, the report will be fully interactive

 -----

 ## Concepts